-Director: Michael Hillard (Economics)
+Professor: Michael Hillard

-Assistant Professors: Matthew Hoffman; Jamie Picardy
+Assistant Professors: Jamie Picardy

 Food Studies is the interdisciplinary study of the social, economic, political, and environmental factors that affect our food system.
 From farm to table, and table to mouth, food production and consumption is a lynchpin for economic systems and people’s daily life and health.
 Food is also central to culture – our identities, the way we connect socially, and how families and communities function.
 The USM Food Studies Program joins a nationwide movement to elevate the study of food systems, to critically evaluate key food-related issues including food insecurity, environmental sustainability, and racial and labor justice, and develop in its students applicable real world skills ranging from hospitality and entrepreneurship to social justice policy and activism.
-Through active mentorship, engaged learning both in the classroom and the community, powerful collaborations with food system activists, business people and professionals, and well placed internships, USM Food Studies students are well prepared for food-related careers in the business, nonprofit/community, and government sectors.
+Through active mentorship; engaged learning both in the classroom and the community; powerful collaborations with food system activists; business people and professionals; and well-placed internships; USM Food Studies students are well-prepared for food-related careers in the business, nonprofit, community, and government sectors.

 Why USM Food Studies?